Open Invention Network: History

 OIN was incorporated on 31 October 2005 and is headquartered in Durham, NC.
 The founding members, IBM, Novell, Philips, Red Hat, and Sony initiated the organisation on November 10 of the same year.
 Subsequently, NEC joined the consortium as a member.
 Notably, in December 2013, Google became a member, while Toyota announced its membership in July 2016.
 On October 10, 2018, Erich Andersen, representing Microsoft, disclosed their participation as a licensee.
 Canonical and TomTom hold associate membership status within the network.
 Keith Bergelt serves as the chief executive of the company.
 Prior to his role at OIN, Bergelt held the position of President and CEO of Paradox Capital, LLC As of November 2021, the membership of OIN comprised approximately 3,500 business licensees.

 The list of applications considered by OIN, according to Red Hat's Mark Webbink, includes Apache, Eclipse, Evolution, Fedora Directory Server, Firefox, GIMP, GNOME, KDE, Mono, Mozilla, MySQL, Nautilus, OpenLDAP, OpenOffice.org, Open-Xchange, Perl, PostgreSQL, Python, Samba, SELinux, Sendmail, and Thunderbird.

-There have been 10 updates, produced through a well-established process of carefully maintaining a balance between stability and adding innovative core open source technology, to the list of software components and packages covered by the Open Invention Network cross license.
+There have been 10 updates, produced through a process of carefully maintaining a balance between stability and adding core open source technology, to the list of software components and packages covered by the Open Invention Network cross license.
 As of March 2022, more than 3,700 packages have been listed.

 On March 26, 2007, Oracle licensed OIN's portfolio, thus agreeing not to assert patents against the Linux-based environment, including competitors MySQL and PostgreSQL when used as part of a Linux system.
 Oracle exercised a Limitation Election on March 29, 2012.
 On August 7, 2007, Google also joined OIN as a licensee.
 On October 2, 2007, Barracuda Networks joined OIN as a licensee.
 On March 23, 2009 TomTom joined OIN as a licensee.
 In May 2011, the European Open Source software manufacturer Univention joined OIN as a licensee.